DataDog/datadog-cloudfoundry-buildpack/README.md

 ```

 ### DogStatsD Away!
 You're all set up to use DogStatsD.
 Import the relevant library and start sending data!
 To learn more, [check our our documentation](https://docs.datadoghq.com/guides/DogStatsD/).
-Additionally, we have [a list of DogStatsD libraries](https://docs.datadoghq.com/libraries/) you can check out to find one that's compatible with your application.
+Additionally, there is [a list of DogStatsD libraries](https://docs.datadoghq.com/libraries/) you can check out to find one that's compatible with your application.

 ## Docker